Yandex Cloud

 For all created and running databases, Managed Service for MySQL® automatically creates backups and applies fixes and updates.

-Managed Service for MySQL® also enables data replication between database hosts (both within and across availability zones) and automatically fails over to a backup replica if a failure occurs.
+Furthermore, Managed Service for MySQL® ensures data replication between database hosts, both within and across availability zones, with automatic failover to a standby replica if a failure occurs.

 Be mindful of what is what is controlled by the service, and what by the Yandex Cloud customer.
 Understanding these control zones will help you use your cloud resources effectively and avoid potential database-related problems.
 For more information, see Zones of control between managed database (MDB) service users and Yandex Cloud.